kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 ## TestingKicBaseImage
 will return true if the integraiton test is running against a passed --base-image flag

+## TestMountStart
+tests using the mount command on start

+#### validateStartWithMount
+starts a cluster with mount enabled

+#### validateMount
+checks if the cluster has a folder mounted

 ## TestMultiNode
 tests all multi node cluster functionality